nobl/ioBroker.senec/README.md

 - Wallbox cloud API (experimental): Wallbox discovery and measurements via SENEC App API.
 Wallbox data is polled on all tiers (dashboard/details/heavy) including AllTime history rebuild.
 Cloud-based wallbox control is being worked on.
 Shoutout to [marq24](https://github.com/marq24/ha-senec-v3) for the groundwork on wallbox API integration in the HA community.
 - New API endpoints: System status, data availability, online state, and forecast charging settings.
 - API polling resilience: Each API endpoint is now polled independently via `Promise.allSettled` — one failing endpoint no longer blocks others in the same tier.
 Per-endpoint last-poll timestamps visible under `_api.info.lastPoll.*`.
+- SENEC.Connect: Support for the official SENEC.Connect API (paid subscription).
+Provides battery, meter, and wallbox data via a simple subscription key.
+Configure in the new SENEC.Connect tab in adapter settings.
+Note: At this point SENEC.Connect appears to only be available for V4/E4 systems.
+Older systems (V2/V3) may return empty data.
 - API paths updated to June 2026 format for future compatibility.

 ### 2.5.5 (2026-07-06)